[REPLAY] Product Talk: Using AI to enhance the data marketplace search experience

 • Ensure that information is consistent and follows corporate data governance standards

-• Prevent errors and duplications which impact quality by merging related records (such as records of the same customer held on different systems).
+• Prevent errors and duplications that impact quality by merging related records (such as records of the same customer held on different systems).
 The process can flag potential issues (such as missing data) before it becomes a problem

 • Enable the integration of data between different systems